-This may seem more obvious than the others but stick with us. another incredibly training plateau busting tip is to simply crank things up a notch.
-Training harder doesn't have to just be going to the gym more often, but train harder than you are doing.
+This may seem more obvious than the others but stick with us. another incredibly training plateau-busting tip is to crank things up a notch.
+Training harder doesn’t have to just be going to the gym more often, but training harder than you are doing.

 If you’re training for endurance and your stamina is not getting any better, try changing to a different cardio machine after you hit the wall.
 The same goes for strength training.
 If you are finding that you are failing at specific times with specific exercises, try changing the order of your workouts so that you are fatiguing different muscles at different times.
 Is weight loss slowing down?
 Try out a HIIT class instead of walking 7 hours a week, or the other way around!

 Weight training is one of the best ways to do this, as it has so many different benefits for every single goal there is.
 You use more muscles, increase resting energy expenditure, shock your system… it all helps massively!

 One final point about getting out of the dreaded training plateau is to begin changing your set variation.
 Your sets determine a lot more than you may first think about the progress you will make from carrying out your workouts.
 Using set styles, let drop sets or, for example, can be a great way to push yourself further than you would typically be able to push yourself.